 Despite being considered the biggest Shiite country in the world by 99.38% Muslim in the country mostly Shiite and ruling an Islamic regime, it is essential to understand that Iran certainly is NOT an Arabic country, and Iranians are not Arabs.

 In fact, the Shia sect has become the official religion of the country since 1501 AD, mostly to unify the country.
 But Islamic rules were not part of the governmental regulations until the Islamic Revolution in 1979 that Iran became an Islamic country with Islamic rules in all aspects, including economics, politics, and customs.
 But even then, because of the rooted and rich culture in Iran, Iran did NOT become like other Islamic countries.

 Part of these rules is about women appearance in the community.

 Iranian customs are a combination of ancient and Islamic traditions.
-This includes Iranian traditional celebrations like Nowruz, Yalda, Chaharshanbeh Souri, and Islamic rituals like Ashura, Qadr Nights, etc.
+This includes traditional Iranian celebrations like Nowruz, Yalda, Chaharshanbeh Souri, and Islamic rituals like Ashura, Qadr Nights, etc.

-Among all of Iranian social behaviors, kindness, sensitivity, decency, patience, generosity, and hospitality, devoted and patriot are remarkable.
+Among all of the Iranian social behaviors, kindness, sensitivity, decency, patience, generosity, and hospitality, devoted and patriot are remarkable.

-So when an expatriate see an Iranian do something for him/her for nothing, he/she should not be surprised or think that this one is crazy or something, but should thank that person and remember that this is a common tradition in Iran.
+So when an expatriate sees an Iranian do something for him/her for nothing, he/she should not be surprised or think that this one is crazy or something, but should thank that person and remember that this is a common tradition in Iran.